rikhiltaneja/S53_JasonWilliam_Capstone_BookReview/README.md

 BookReview aims to revolutionize the reading experience for users with its innovative approach to summarizing books in just ten minutes.
 The user-friendly interface and personalized recommendations make it a standout platform in the realm of reading applications.I welcome any feedback or suggestions for improvement.

 ## Contact
-For any inquiries or support, please contact us at jasonwilliam@kalvium.community
+For any inquiries or support, please contact us at jasonwilliam9894@gmail.com

 ## Plan: